 Look through the eyepiece and carefully move the Ɵ-glass towards the myofibril using the manipulator;

-Align the top channel of the theta glass with the myofibril and check the position by a fast-stepTable 1 with Figure 2B-C, ).
+Align the top channel of the theta glass with the myofibril using the manipulator and check the position by performing a fast-step (signal generator settings can be found in Table 1) with the system controller software (Figure 2B-C, see Table of Materials).
 Note: Make sure that the bottom channel will be aligned with the myofibril during the activation phase of the fast-step (Figure 2B-C).

-Turn on flow Figure 4:
+Turn on background flow of Rx (Figure 4A) to create a laminar background flow in the flow chamber: NOTE: The background flow is necessary to prevent turbulent flow as a result from the pCa solution flow from the Ɵ-glass.

 Turn on inflow of flow chamber with Luer valve lever;

-Send parameters to outflow pump (Figure 9):
+Send parameters to outflow pump to start drain the flow chamber and prevent overflowing of the flow chamber (Figure 9):

 Valve: Bath valve (2); Microstep mode: Micro; Plunger target: 48000; Plunger speed: 38-40 (arbitrary).
 NOTE: Make sure fluid level is stable at all times!
 The myofibril should not run dry and neither should the cantilever!
 Better have little overflow instead of to little flow.

-Figure 8
+Set temperature to desired value with the thermoelectric temperature controller (Figure 8, see Table of Materials): Enter desired temperature and press ‘Start’.
+Wait until the desired temperature is reached by checking the graph in the thermoelectric temperature controller software and continue.
+NOTE: When performing experiments at room temperature, the thermoelectric temperature controller does not have to be used.

 Experiment protocol(s)